instride-ch/pimcore-data-definitions/README.md

 ```

 ## License
-This bundle is for w-vision's internal use only.
-Please **do not** use without permission.

 [w-vision AG](https://www.w-vision.ch), Sandgruebestrasse 4, 6210 Sursee, Switzerland
 https://www.w-vision.ch, support@w-vision.ch
 Copyright © 2017 w-vision AG.
 All rights reserved.